1. The illness I live with is: Chronic post-traumatic headache/migraine (intractable, with aura)

 16. Something I never thought I could do with my illness that I did was: plan the wedding of my dreams

-17. The commercials about my illness: well, the only ones I've seen are for Excedrin Migraine, which are very misleading as to what migraine really is and how debilitating it can be.
+17. The commercials about my illness: are very misleading as to what migraine really is and how debilitating it can be.

-18. Something I really miss doing since I was diagnosed is: Well, this could be a very long list...
-I miss reading.
-The visual disturbances, migraine pain, cognitive difficulties, memory troubles, limitations on doing any task... make it difficult to read
+18. Something I really miss doing since I was diagnosed is: This could be a very long list...
+I miss being able to live life without having to really think about the consequences of everything I eat, do, etc...

 19. It was really hard to have to give up: who I was before the accident...
 I still haven't completely let go of that yet